-What Happens If Both Drivers Leave the Scene of an Accident?
+What Happens If Both Drivers Leave the Scene of an Accident in Tennessee?

 The emotional upset of experiencing any car accident can be overwhelming for most people.
 While it is always best for both parties to remain at the scene of an accident, sometimes one or both of the drivers involved choose to leave before a law enforcement officer’s arrival.
 There may be various reasons why the drivers decided to take this action, and what happens next is important to consider.
 If you have found yourself in a situation in Nashville, TN where both drivers left the scene of an accident before a police report was filed, contact Meyers Injury Law today for your free consultation.
 We are a Nashville car accident lawyer with vast experience navigating complex hit-and-run accident cases and cases where both drivers have decided to leave the scene after exchanging identifying information.

 If an accident resulted from one or both drivers’ negligence, the correct thing to do is for both drivers to immediately stop driving and take vital next steps.
 While it is true that drivers and passengers involved will likely experience shock and perhaps emotional distress following a car accident, taking these steps can help protect your rights and help with the accident report or if an injury claim needs to be filed.
 Ideally, one or both parties will call law enforcement either directly or by dialing 911.
 It must quickly be determined whether or not anyone appears to have a physical injury, and if you’ve called first responders for assistance, this will be one of the first questions they ask.
 If anyone needs medical attention, they will send an ambulance to help.
 Next, the extent of property damage that can be identified straight away should be noted.
 In some situations, drivers decide that they agree at the scene whose fault it was that the accident occurred, but other times both may feel inclined to fully blame the other driver.